j-o-e-d-o-e/git/README.md

 - branch `origin/master` is stored locally, mirrors master-branch on local machine and references remote-master-branch
 - `origin/master` is the tracking branch for the remote-branch and tries to stay always in sync with remote
 - generally, commit locally, fetch remote to `origin/master`, merge local commits with `origin/master` and push results to remote
+- remotes branches cannot be checked out, instead new branch which tracks remote branch has to be created
+- multiple branches can be added to and checked out from remote

 ### Stash changes